 This section tells You about some of the Services that the Plan does not cover.
 Remember, just because a Physician recommends or approves a Service does not mean that the Plan covers it.
-If You have any questions about coverage, call or write to the Claims Administrator before You receive the Services.
+If You have any questions about coverage, call or write to Clarity's Patient Advocacy Team before You receive the Services.